Skip to Main Content

 A bill file is the official collection of documents that are produced during a bill's journey through the legislative process.
 One typically finds these documents using the “Text” tab on TLO or LRL sites.
 Types of documents include:

-• Bill versions, including companion bills and adopted amendments
+• Bill versions, including companion bills and amendments

 • Bill analyses